dipaksarkar/docs/docs/nitrofit28/products/add-update.md

 The URL and handle are automatically generated when you create a new product.
 You can edit the handle to make it match your product title, but don't edit it too often or the product might not display in search engine results.
 :::

-##  Archive a product
-If you no longer want to display a product in your online store, but you don’t want to permanently delete the product, then you can archive the product instead.
-You can archive a single product, or archive multiple products at the same time using a bulk action.
-If you archive a product, then the product is moved to the `Archived` tab of the `Products` page.

-To archive a product:

-1. From your admin, go to `Products`.
-2. Click the product that you want to archive.
-3. On the product details page, click `Archive product`.
-4. Click `Archive product`.

 ##  Delete a product
 You can delete a single product, or delete multiple products at the same time using a bulk action.
-When you delete a product, it's permanently removed from `NitroFIT28`.
+When you delete a product, it's temporary removed from `NitroFIT28`.
 Deleted products can be restored.
-If you run out of stock or no longer want to display a product for any reason, but don’t want to permanently delete it from your store, then you can archive the product instead.

-To permanently delete a product:
+To delete a product:

 1. From your admin, go to `Products`.
-2. Click the product that you want to delete.
+2. Click the `...` of the product that you want to delete.
-3. On the product details page, click `Delete product`.
+3. Click `Delete`.
-4. Click `Delete product`.
+4. Click `Confirm`.